candoz/leave-a-message/README.md

-# leave-a-message
+# Leave a Message

-> A Vue.js project
+A location-based textual social network.

 ## Build Setup